wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

         └── [ 126]  WHATIDID.txt
 ```

 What does the FASTQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).
-For comparison, have a look at some plots from other sequencing libraries: e.g, [1](img-qc/per_base_quality.png), [2](img-qc/qc_factq_tile_sequence_quality.png), [3](img-qc/per_base_sequence_content.png)
+For comparison, have a look at some plots from other sequencing libraries: e.g, [1](img-qc/per_base_quality.png), [2](img-qc/qc_factq_tile_sequence_quality.png), [3](img-qc/per_base_sequence_content.png).

- Decide whether and how much to trim from the beginning and end of sequences.
+Decide whether and how much to trim from the beginning and end of our sequences.
 What else might you want to do?

 ### Trimming